Perchlorate reductase: Structure

 Perchlorate reductase is usually encoded as a combination of four genes, denoted pcrABCD.
 The active subunits are pcrA and pcrB which form a periplasmic dimer similar to the active complex in nitrate reductase. pcrC is a believed to be a c-type cytochrome that connects the AB complex to the membrane and allows for electron shuttling.
 The function of pcrD is uncertain, but may encode a molybdenum-containing chaperone protein specific to assembling the pcrABC system.
 All known functional perchlorate reductase enzymes include genetically similar versions of pcrABCD except for the Campylobacterota Arcobacter strain CAB, which lacks a traditional pcrC and appears to have replaced it with an unrelated Campylobacterota cytochrome.

 All characterized organisms that encode perchlorate reductase also have the enzyme chlorite dismutase, which reduces the chlorite produced by perchlorate reductase, and prevents this reactive compound from accumulating to toxic levels.
-The pcrABCD and chlorite dismutase gene are typically located together in the bacterial genome.
+The pcrABCD and chlorite dismutase genes are typically located together in the bacterial genome.